 We welcome people into membership in the following ways:

-Transfer of Letter by promise of a membership letter from another Baptist church transferring your membership to our church.
+Transfer of Letter by the promise of a membership letter from another Baptist church transferring your membership to our church.

 Statement by individuals who: